KTH/webtex/README.md

 `X-MathImage-height` integer with image height in pixels.

 Apart from these headers standard headers with cache control information are sent.

+### Monitor

+Not really a part of the interface, there are two pages at the URLs _about and _monitor providing version information and cache statistics respectively.
+This is an implementation of a minimal web application monitoring scheme we use.
+Use them as you wish, but you should be aware that they are there.

 ## Installation